karstenBehrendt/raspi_opencv_performance/README.md

-What to expect using a Raspberry Pi with OpenCV for analyzing images from a webcam.
+##### What to expect using a Raspberry Pi with OpenCV for analyzing images from a webcam.

---> The short answer is, you can do real time computer vision with OpenCV for very low resolution (320*240) images and with (more than likely) less then 10fps.
+######The short answer is, you can do real time computer vision with OpenCV for very low resolution (320x240) images and with (more than likely) less then 10fps.
 You may want to look into the Pi's gpu as it offers way more computing power than its cpu.
 You can find detailed results below.

 I wanted to check what kind of computer vision tasks can be done on a Raspberry Pi in real-time.
 I tested OpenCV with a standard/cheap USB camera (Logitech C270) and the Raspberry Pi Camera Module (specifically the RaspiCam Noir, but that does not make a difference).